Start page

 Toch. menki "smaller" – Osset. mingi "small, a little".

-The bulk of Indo-Aryans were moving in the direction of Central Asia, crossing the rivers Volga and Ural.
-However some small part of them stayed in Eastern Europe forever.
-Clear traces of their language has been preserved in some Finno-Ugric languages for millennia.
+The bulk of Indo-Aryans were moving to Central Asia, crossing the Volga and Ural Rivers.
+However, some small part of them stayed in Eastern Europe forever.
+Clear traces of their language have been preserved in some Finno-Ugric languages for millennia.
 Such examples of Indian-Finno-Ugric matches given by T.T.
 Kambolov are the following:

 Hung. tehén "cow" – OInd. dhenu "cow",